Cardomomo/FUNCTIONS-1-UNIT3/README.md

-# F1-4 PALINDROMO OR NOT
+# F1-4 PALINDROMIC OR NOT

     #include <stdio.h>
     #include <string.h>